brain-score/brainio/README.md

 ## Packaging And Cataloging Stimulus Sets And Data Assemblies In An Existing Catalog

 To package Stimulus Sets and Data Assemblies and add them to a BrainIO Catalog, first install a project in editable mode as described above.
 Make sure you have commit privileges on [GitHub](https://github.com/) for the repository you're editing.
-Then (using the same example as above):
+Then (using the same [example project](https://github.com/dicarlolab/brainio-dicarlo) as above):

 1. Activate your environment.
 1.  `cd ~/projects/brainio-dicarlo`